Discovery of Insulin: Sir Frederick Banting's Legacy

 This stage consists of small scaling (enrichment liquid culture in shake flask) to large scaling (fermentor).
 The two chains are grown separately.
 Small scaling (early stage) uses shake flasks to do the enrichment culture method for selecting the desired type of E. coli for fermentation.

-β-galactosidase in the presence of lactose.
+The fermentation broth contains two unique components - an antibiotic known as ampicillin and lactose.
+Bacterial cells that have sucessful transformation will contain the plasmic gene which contains the ampicillin resistance gene and the lac Z gene which encodes for β-galactosidase in the presence of lactose.
 These cells therefore can grow in the ampicillin environment and the transcription of the lac Z gene will in turn result in the transcription of the human insulin chain DNA.
 Bacterial cells that have failed the transformation do not contain the ampicillin resistance gene and the lac Z gene.
 As a result, the growth of these cells will be suppressed by ampicillin and will not replicate during the fermentation process.

 Moving on to the large scale, where transfected bacterial cells are transferred from the small flask and replicated under optimal conditions such as temperature, pH in fermentation tanks.
 This step involves process monitoring and control.
 The bacterial cell processes turn on the gene for human insulin chains and then insulin chains are produced in the cell.